trebaxa/lykanshield/README.md

 and hlock updates hisself with a current list of bad ips, bots and SQL injection rules.
 Be part of the network and help us to get the web safer!

 This version is compatible with any PHP project.
-It autodetects Keimenno, Wordpress, Joomla and Typo3.
+It autodetects Keimeno, Wordpress, Joomla and Typo3.

 ### Quick implementation
 **add in your project index.php:**